 September 19, 2019

-The purpose of the annual dinner is to bring the whole community together to celebrate our Catholic faith, experience the wisdom and grace of renowned national and international speakers, and disseminate the Stewardship message of, “Pray.
-Serve.
-Give.”
-Keynote speaker to be announced soon!View Details
+The Foundation of Faith Dinner aims to bring the community together to celebrate faith, experience the wisdom and grace of renowned national and international speakers, and disseminate the Stewardship message of, “Pray, Serve, Give.”
+This year our guest is Catholic Christian Award-winning singer and songwriter.View Details

 Endowment funds provide a vehicle through which individuals make outright or planned gifts that will have an everlasting impact on the parish/school.
 In time the income generated by the gift will far exceed the original donation.